kadolor/wvs/wvs_cli.md

 To establish your developement environment you must:

-* Install WVS
+* Install the WVS Python package
 * Store your API Key

 ### Install WVS

-To install WVS, do the following:
+To install WVS, complete the following steps:

 1. Within your command line, run the following command: